 - x2 internal memory

-These two differentiation points are worth paying $20 extra.
+These two differentiation points are worth paying an extra $20.

-The Forerunner 55 also features advanced running programs that an average user won't ever use, like PacePro, race predictor, daily suggested workouts, recovery advisor, estimated finish time, and training calendar.
+The Forerunner 55 also features advanced running programs, like PacePro, race predictor, daily suggested workouts, recovery advisor, estimated finish time, and training calendar.

 Lastly, the strap of FR55 is more flexible in the place where it connects to the watch's body.
-As a result, the watch fits more comfier and covers the wrist more naturally.
+As a result, the watch fits more comfortably and covers the wrist more naturally.

 The two advantages the Forerunner 55 has over the FR 245 are: